 Should I disable kill switch to troubleshoot?

 Yes.
 The VPN kill switch can interfere with how traffic is routed and may affect applications that rely on local input methods in certain configurations.
 Disable it temporarily to see if keyboard behavior improves.
-Keeping your nordvpn up to date a simple guide to checking and updating for optimal security, performance, and reliability
+Keeping your nordvpn up to date on windows the ultimate guide 2026

 Can remote desktop be the root cause even if VPN is on?